openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 * It should either log to disk, syslog, or STDERR/STDOUT
 * When the process goes away, Docker considers the container stopped.

+The easiest approach to this is for the entrypoint to perform an exec.

 In general, cartridges should expose the lowest level process that can manage the work the cartridge accomplishes.
 Using SystemD or SysInit within a cartridge generally brings additional behavior that prevents the platform itself (if not initially, then later) from offering advanced process